Surrogate Parents Needed

 Training

 The Ohio Department of Education released new training modules and certification through its Surrogate Parent Training Program.
-Each module includes a video presentation, a way to apply what you have learned, support content, and a short quiz.
-The full training takes approximately 10 hours to complete.
+Each module will include:

 For more information on surrogate parenting check out this short presentation on InspirED: Surrogate Parent OCALI | Surrogate Parent for a Child with a Disability.